AnneSoBen/master2/README.md

 Four R scripts are available:

--- datasetFiltering.R # contains all the steps I folleowed to clean the eukaryotic metabarcoding data set
+-- datasetFiltering.R # contains all the steps I followed to clean the eukaryotic metabarcoding data set

 -- nmds.R # contains the R code for performing nmds